strontic/strontic.github.io/xcyclopedia/library/ConfigSecurityPolicy.exe-83EDE17A1087F8D5779A6C023B5B490A.md

 ## Possible Misuse

 *The following table contains possible examples of `ConfigSecurityPolicy.exe` being misused.
-While `ConfigSecurityPolicy.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `ConfigSecurityPolicy.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --